aplumafreak500/dwc-utils/README.md

 ### ms.php
 Calculates the ms%d domain for the input.

-* game - Internal game name
+* game - Internal game name, defaults to "mariokartwii".
+* domain - Domain name used in the output, defaults to "nintendowifi.net".

 ### fc.php
 Calculates a friend code from a PID.

-* pid - DWC Profile ID
+* pid - DWC Profile ID, defaults to 1.
 * m - Hash method.
 Keywords "wii" and "ds" will calculate based on MD5 and CRC8 respectively.
 CalcEtc_FC() relies on hash(), so only hash algorithims supported by your system can be used.
 Many thanks to Anton Isakov for CRC8 code.
+Defaults to "wii".
-* gid - ID4 of the game
+* gid - ID4 of the game.
+Defaults to "RMCJ" (or AMCJ if generating a DS friend code).
-* rev - Reverses the output (for some DS games)
+* rev - Reverses the output (for some DS games).
+Defaults to 0.

 ### pid.php
 Calculates a PID from an FC.

-* fc - DWC friend code, without dashes
+* fc - DWC friend code, without dashes.
+Leading zeros are optional.
+Defaults to 021474836481.
-* rev - Reverses the input before calculating the PID
+* rev - Reverses the input before calculating the PID.
+Defaults to 0.

 ## License
 This software is licensed under the GNU General Public License v3.